Skip to main content

 California has strict regulations on how much landlords can charge for a security deposit

-The maximum allowable deposit is:
+The maximum security deposit allowable is:

 • Up to two months' rent for unfurnished units.